 Children & Parents

-The workshop is planned in a way that is enjoyable for both children and their parents.
+We work in small groups with a maximum of 5 students.
+The classes are planned in a way that is enjoyable for both children and their parents.

 Join your child for this creative tech workshop to share the passion and inspire new creations.